Around 1.7 million potholes are repaired each year in England & Wales, the equivalent of one every 19 seconds.

 Since Tarmac invented the modern road surface in 1902, we have been at the forefront of technological advances in asphalt materials, working with highways engineers to produce surfaces that last longer and can be laid with less disruption to the road user.
 Today we are helping the industry to work more sustainably, by producing less waste and fewer carbon emissions.

 Today we share our knowledge and expertise via a network of Specialist Products advisors and Technical Product Support Managers, who can help you to select the right material for the job.

 Reactive vs planned pothole repairs

-The average cost of reactive pothole repairs in England and Wales was almost £73 compared to just over £45.62 for planned repairs.
+The average cost of reactive pothole repairs in England and Wales was £79.81 compared to £47.42 for planned repairs.
 Much of this additional cost is due to time taken to collect materials, travel to site and materials wastage.
 The correct choice of materials can reduce this cost.

 Better ways of working

 The price of the asphalt material is a low proportion of the defect repair cost.
 Having to return to site for a failed repair is the ultimate false economy.
 This means that there are big cost savings to be made in selecting the most appropriate and higher performing materials and getting road repairs right first time and avoid the cost of repeated repairs.

 No highways engineer needs to be reminded that potholes are a one of the industry's most persistent challenges.
 The winter season elevates the issue and results in increased views being expressed by road users and media coverage.
 Although for many local authorities, it must seem like an endless battle, investing in smarter materials can help them seize the advantage, by saving time, increasing productivity and ensuring high quality, permanent repairs.